peterjmit/sublime-phpspec-snippets/README.md

 Alternatively clone this repository into your `Packages/` folder.

 ## Usage
-Currently this plugin provides one command to help writing examples with PhpSpec
+Currently this plugin provides a command to help writing examples with PhpSpec and severals snippets to use.

 ### Complete example command
 I hate typing underscores, and I wrote this command to ease that pain.
 It can be